 Indonesia (Association country)

-Indonesia's importance is underscored by its sizable population of 250 million people – the fourth largest in the world - and its significant role as a major producer and consumer of energy in regional and international markets.
+Indonesia's importance is underscored by its sizeable population of 250 million people – the fourth-largest in the world – and its significant role as a major producer and consumer of energy in regional and international markets.
 Indonesia is also the largest economy in ASEAN and an active member of the G20, APEC and ASEAN.

 Indonesia and the IEA have built a strong bilateral partnership over the past years.
 Current collaboration covers a broad range of energy areas with a view to strengthen Indonesia’s energy policy and to address global as well as domestic energy challenges.
 At the IEA Ministerial meeting in 2015, Indonesia became one of the first countries to activate Association status with the Agency.

-The IEA and Indonesia have completed two peer reviews (In-Depth Review) of Indonesia’s energy policies, in 2008 and again in 2015, which can be downloaded for free.
-Each review provided a series of useful recommendations for Indonesia’s energy policy.
+The IEA and Indonesia have completed two peer reviews (In-Depth Reviews) of Indonesia’s energy policies, in 2008 and again in 2015, which can be downloaded for free.
+Each review provided a series of useful recommendations for Indonesia’s energy policies.
 Beginning in 2013, Indonesia and the IEA further enhanced their co-operation by undertaking an expert review of Indonesia’s fossil fuel subsidies.

 Indonesia and the IEA are also working closely together to strengthen Indonesia’s emergency policies and establish energy security policy mechanisms.
 In this regard, Indonesia concluded an Emergency Review Assessment (ERA) in 2014.